Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings: Related work

-Note that there are similarities between our SeMPLE and SNPE-A, as detailed in Appendix C. Briefly, in SNPE-A a $K$ component mixture density network (MDN) is used as a proposal sampler.
+Note that there are crucial differences between our SeMPLE and SNPE-A, as detailed in Appendix \ref{sec:snpeA}.
+Briefly, in SNPE-A a $K$ component mixture density network (MDN) is used as a proposal sampler.
 As such, the MDN means and covariances are parametrised via neural networks.
 However SNPE-A does not have a built-in strategy to learn each of the $K$ components.
-Instead, the GLLiM procedure embedded into SeMPLE automatically determines the means and covariance matrices for each of the $K$ components, thus increasing flexibility to the shapes of the posteriors that can be targeted.
-The fact that SeMPLE does not use MDNs is key to its resource-efficiency, since no complex NN architectures are employed in SeMPLE, and the benefit of the EM algorithm can be exploited towards fitting the mixture models.
+Instead, the GLLiM procedure embedded into SeMPLE automatically determines the means and covariance matrices for each of the $K$ components, thus increasing flexibility to the shapes of the posteriors that can be targeted (see also \citealp{wang2018meta}, where MDNs are employed as proposal functions within a Gibbs sampler).
+The fact that SeMPLE does not use MDNs, and more generally no NN architectures are employed in SeMPLE\footnote{While NN could potentially be incorporated into SeMPLE for the purpose of obtaining summary statistics of the data, as done in eg ABC, this is a separate problem that is not considered in the present work.}, it results in an easy to train framework, with fewer parameters to learn (see Table \ref{tab1}).
+Other architectures using NN within proposal samplers are e.g. the \textit{neural proposal} of \cite{stites2021learning} and the mixture of Gaussian copulas of \cite{chen2019adaptive}.

 Recent work that is relevant for SBI, but is less comparable with our work, includes amortized strategies.
 Amortization is a property that refers to the ability of algorithms to make use of previous computational efforts, not to repeat computationally expensive steps for each new observation considered.
 Examples in this class are the approaches in \cite{radev2023jana}, \cite{radev2023bayesflow}, \cite{dyer2022amortised}, \cite{gao2023generalized}.
 Although GLLiM is by design an amortized procedure, this property is partly lost when used in a sequential approach such as SeMPLE, as amortization and sequential learning are somewhat opposite objectives.
 The next section gives a brief introduction to the Gaussian local linear mapping (GLLiM) procedure, which allows to obtain amortized surrogates of the posterior and of the likelihood in closed form.